bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

 First, SageMaker supports seventeen (17) built-in [Algorithms](https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html), and it also enables you to bring your own algorithm via [Docker](https://docs.aws.amazon.com/sagemaker/latest/dg/docker-containers.html).
 Since this Heart Disease project has been framed as a binary classification problem on tabular data, I planned to use the built-in Linear Learner, K-Nearest Neighbor, and XGBoost models which are all appropriate for tabular data.

 Second, I planned to test many different sets of hyperparameters across the aforementioned algorithms.
 Managing all these iterative activities in an effective manner could be simplified using SageMaker [Experiments](https://aws.amazon.com/blogs/aws/amazon-sagemaker-experiments-organize-track-and-compare-your-machine-learning-trainings/) which enables you to organize, track, compare, and evaluate your machine learning experiments.
-SageMaker Experiments automatically tracks the inputs, parameters, configurations, and results of your iterations as trials.
+SageMaker Experiments automatically tracks the inputs, parameters, configurations, and results of your iterations as trial components.
 You can assign, group, and organize these trials into experiments.
 SageMaker Experiments is integrated with Amazon SageMaker Studio providing a visual interface to browse your active and past experiments, compare trials on key performance metrics, and identify the best performing models.
 In this project, there was one parent Experiment (sm-heart-exp-YYYY-mm-dd), one child trial for each algorithm (sm-heart-trial-algoZZZ-YYYY-mm-dd), and multiple trial components (e.g. grandchildren) representing a specific algorithm and a specific hyper parameter set used in a model training job.

 Third, I needed to efficiently explore the universe of hyperparameters (HP) appropriate to each algorithm and find the best version of a model.
-Again, this was an opportunity to leverage another SageMaker component for [Automated Model HyperParameter Tuning](https://aws.amazon.com/blogs/machine-learning/amazon-sagemaker-automatic-model-tuning-produces-better-models-faster/) which executes many training jobs in parallel on your data set using the algorithm and ranges of hyperparameters you specify.
-Each HP job run is a trial component, and once the job set has completed, you can choose the best performing model as measured by a classification objective metric (e.g. AUC, Accuracy, F1, Logistic Loss) that you choose.
+Again, this was an opportunity to leverage another SageMaker component for [Automated Model HyperParameter Tuning](https://aws.amazon.com/blogs/machine-learning/amazon-sagemaker-automatic-model-tuning-produces-better-models-faster/) which executes many training jobs in parallel on your data set using the algorithm, the ranges of hyperparameters, and a search strategy, all of which can be specified based on your needs.
+Each HP training job run is a trial component, and once the job set has completed, you can choose the best performing model as measured by a classification objective metric (e.g. AUC, Accuracy, F1, Logistic Loss) that you choose.

 Each Jupyter Notebook for the different algorithms has several common code blocks for the environment setup as well as the ML model initialization, training, tuning, and evaluation.
-Cell blocks 00-07 are parameterized by the algorithm ID, the S3 path for the model, splitting data into training (80%) and test (20%) data subsets, as well as the trial naming convention that is specific to the algorithm.
+Cell blocks 00-07 are cleanly parameterized by the algorithm ID, the S3 path for the model, splitting data into training (80%) and test (20%) data subsets, as well as the trial naming convention that is specific to the algorithm.

 ```
 # cell 01